Tag Archives: Kids

 St. Croix Valley Community Band Concert

 The FREE St. Croix Valley Community Band Concert is a popular RiverFest event.
 Celebrating community and the scenic St. Croix River with something for people of all ages.
+Colleen Raye will be joining the concert as a featured guest artist.
 You won’t want to miss this fun-filled family evening!
 Families are encouraged to bring a picnic blanket or lawn chairs and settle in to enjoy the show.

 The RiverFest theme song will be played for a sing-along.
 View the lyrics to the RiverFest, It’s the Best! song.